Best practice in business

 Measure business performance

-Where necessary, you can introduce new ways of working to improve competitiveness and business efficiency.
+Where necessary, introduce new ways of working to improve competitiveness and business efficiency.
 Having accurate and up-to-date information about your business performance will also help you with any future planning.

 Change management best practice